johnnymo87/image-squarer/README.md

 # Image Squarer

-Takes any jpg images in a folder and drops them in an 'sqaures' subfolder as a new image composed over a white square.
+Takes any jpg or png images in a folder and drops them in an 'sqaures' subfolder as a new image composed over a white square.

 ## Setup